Roger-random/Sawppy_Rover/docs/Print Corner Steering Joints.md

 Use a drill to remove bridge assist layers on 4 bolt holes facing the print bed.

-Install two bearings - one top and one bottom - onto each front corner piece.
+Install two bearings - one top and one bottom - onto each rear corner piece.

 ![Rear corner complete](images/RearCorners-Complete.jpg)